System Tables

 columns will never delete a row, however.dolt_conflict_id

 is a unique identifier for the conflict.
-It is particulary useful when writing software that needs to resolve conflicts automatically.from_root_ish
+It is particularly useful when writing software that needs to resolve conflicts automatically.from_root_ish

 is the commit hash of the "from branch" of the merge.
-This hash can be used to identify which merge produced a conflict, since conflicts can accumalate across merges.
+This hash can be used to identify which merge produced a conflict, since conflicts can accumulate across merges.

 Schema